 (Northern) California Dreamin' on a Winter's Day

 San Francisco and Monterey, California are only 110 miles apart.
 Hardly much of a drive, a little under two hours is all.
 But you could keep busy for days in this region with activities galore and places to explore.
 Winter months are some of the best for venturing up and down this stretch of the California coastline.
-Here are just a few events and places you might want to check out when you find yourself in San Francisco or in the smaller hamlets of Pacifica, Half Moon Bay and Santa Cruz.
+Here are just a few events and places you might want to check out when you find yourself visiting San Francisco attractions or in the smaller hamlets of Pacifica, Half Moon Bay and Santa Cruz.

 The City by the Bay is a great place to stay and play year round.
 During the winter, it’s an even better place to grab a bite and a sparkling light show.